DIRECTOR: Norman J. Warren

 - A stage light falls on a man's head and badly burns his face.

 Terror is a pretty fun trip.
-Blending both elements of the supernatural and the slasher, we have what I think would be the British equivalent of a Giallo.
-This movie is filled with vivid colours, a lot of gore and some pretty crazy set-pieces.
+Blending both elements of the supernatural and the slasher, we have what I think would be the British equivalent of an Italian Giallo.
+This movie is filled with these vivid colours, a lot of gore and some pretty intense set-pieces.
 While the movie does it's best to tie everything together, I think this is more about the style than it is substance.
 Still, I enjoyed the hell out of Terror.
 If you can get past all the cheesy and scene-chewing acting, you have a pretty grisly hour and a half.